fluent-meaning-symbiotic/sip_whitepaper/README.md

 - **Increasing Flexibility:** Semantic Intents are easier to change and adapt than code, making the software more responsive to evolving needs.
 - **Improving Collaboration:** SIP provides a common language for developers, designers, and even users to discuss and refine the software's purpose.
 - **Enabling AI Assistance:** The structured nature of Semantic Intents makes it possible for AI to play a significant role in the development process.

+## Getting Started (For Developers)

+WIP

+## How to Contribute

+This project is about developing the _Semantic Intent Paradigm_ itself.
+We welcome contributions in the following areas:

+- **Refining the SIP Specification:** Help us improve the whitepaper, define the YAML schema for Semantic Intents, and clarify the core concepts.
+- **Developing the Core Framework:** Enhance the `semantic_intent_framework` to better support SIP principles.
+- **Creating Example Implementations:** Build new examples to demonstrate SIP in different domains and with different technologies.
+- **Building Tooling:** (Future) Contribute to the development of a **Sointent** - "Semantic Workbench" IDE to support SIP-based development.
+- **Ideas and Feedback:** Share your thoughts on the overall vision and direction of SIP.

+See the `CONTRIBUTING.md` file for more details.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.